 If you said “No!” and your cat stopped scratching dead in his tracks, you’re good to go.
 If not?
 Physically pick up your cat and move him or her (preferably to an approved scratch location – but that’s #2 from Part 2 of this article.)

 Repeating these two steps over and over will really help your cat understand, the “No!” means displeasure, and the moving off the sofa is because he’s just not supposed to be up on there scratching.

-3. Use couch protector covers, scratch shields, & sofa guards to save your sofa.
+3. Use furniture protectors, like couch covers, scratch shields, & sofa scratchers to save your couch.

-Obviously, they also act as a physical guard to save your furniture from cat scratches in case kitty takes some time to understand that scratching up the couch is not a behaviour you approve of.
+These may make it unnecessary to train your cat to stop scratching in specific places, as your furniture is protected.
+But even if you are going to try to continue on training your cat to stop scratching, they act as a physical guard to save your furniture from cat scratches in case kitty takes some time to understand that scratching up the couch is not a behaviour you approve of.
 Eventually, if you are planning on training your cat to stop scratching up furniture, you should be able to take these off your sofa without attracting cat claws back, but in the meantime, these are great, and no harm to your cat or your furniture.

 4. Leave sticky tape on your sofas.